-- Position: The data in the specified position for the comparison. - Left: The start position for the data selection.
-Note that conditions are done on the current line, either the current cursor position, or the current line in a Repeat step. - Right: The end position for the data selection. - Top offset: The vertical offset from the current pointer location in the Data Sample (Viewer). - Height: The height of the selection box. - Use Selection: Click to use the value of the current data selection for the extraction. - Trim: Select to trim empty characters at the beginning or the end of the field. - Value: A specified static text value. - Value: The text value to use in the comparison. - Use selected text: Uses the text in the current data selection as the Value.
+- Position: The data in the specified position for the comparison. - Column: Drop-down listing all fields in the Data Sample, of which the value will be used. - Top offset: The vertical offset from the current pointer location in the Data Sample (Viewer). - Use Selection: Click to use the value of the current data selection for the extraction. - Trim: Select to trim empty characters at the beginning or the end of the field. - Value: A specified static text value. - Value: The text value to use in the comparison. - Use selected text: Uses the text in the current data selection as the Value.
 If multiple lines or elements are selected, only the first one is used. - Field: The contents of a specific field in the Extracted Record. - Field: The Extracted Record field to use in the comparison. - JavaScript: The result of a JavaScript Expression. - Expression: The JavaScript line that is evaluated.
 Note that the last value attribution to a variable is the one used as a result of the expression. - Use JavaScript Editor: Click to display the Edit Script dialog. - Use selected text: Inserts the text in the current data selection in the JavaScript Expression.
-If multiple lines or elements are selected, only the first one is used. - Data Property: The value of a data-level property set in the Preprocessor Step. - Record Property: One of the local variables that you can create and that are reset for each document as opposed to data variables that are global because they are initialized only once at the beginning of each job. - Automation Property: The current value of a Document-level property set in the Preprocessor Step.
+If multiple lines or elements are selected, only the first one is used. - Data Property: The value of a data-level property set in the Preprocessor step. - Record Property: One of the local variables that you can create and that are reset for each document as opposed to data variables that are global because they are initialized only once at the beginning of each job. - Automation Property: The current value of a Document-level property set in the Preprocessor step.